stevenlawrance/eap_proxy/README.md

 optional arguments:
   -h, --help            show this help message and exit

+UDP configuration:
+  --wan-udp HOST:PORT   send WAN packets via UDP to HOST:PORT instead of using IF_WAN interface --wan-udp-recv-port PORT
+                        receive WAN UDP packets on local PORT (default: same as remote port) --wan-udp-listen-ip IP
+                        listen on specific local IP for WAN UDP (default: all interfaces) --rtr-udp HOST:PORT   send router packets via UDP to HOST:PORT instead of using IF_ROUTER interface --rtr-udp-recv-port PORT
+                        receive router UDP packets on local PORT (default: same as remote port) --rtr-udp-listen-ip IP
+                        listen on specific local IP for router UDP (default: all interfaces) --wan-interface INTERFACE
+                        WAN interface name (alternative to positional IF_WAN argument) --rtr-interface INTERFACE
+                        router interface name (alternative to positional IF_ROUTER argument)

 checking whether WAN is up:
-  --ping-gateway        normally the WAN is considered up if the IF_WAN VLAN
+  --ping-gateway        normally the WAN is considered up if the IF_WAN VLAN has an address; this option additionally requires that there is a route via IF_WAN with a gateway (next-hop) that
-                        has an address; this option additionally requires that there is a route via IF_WAN with a gateway (next-hop) that responds to a ping --ping-ip PING_IP     normally the WAN is considered up if the IF_WAN VLAN has an address; this option additionally requires that PING_IP responds to a ping
+                        responds to a ping
+  --ping-ip PING_IP     normally the WAN is considered up if the IF_WAN VLAN has an address; this option additionally requires that PING_IP responds to a ping

 ignoring router packets:
-  --ignore-when-wan-up  ignore router packets when WAN is up (see --ping-
-                        gateway)
-  --ignore-start        always ignore EAPOL-Start from router --ignore-logoff       always ignore EAPOL-Logoff from router
+  --ignore-when-wan-up  ignore router packets when WAN is up (see --ping-gateway) --ignore-start        always ignore EAPOL-Start from router --ignore-logoff       always ignore EAPOL-Logoff from router

 configuring IF_WAN VLAN:
-  --restart-dhcp        check whether WAN is up after receiving EAP-Success on
+  --restart-dhcp        check whether WAN is up after receiving EAP-Success on IF_WAN VLAN (see --ping-gateway); if not, restart dhclient on IF_WAN VLAN
-                        IF_WAN VLAN (see --ping-gateway); if not, restart dhclient on IF_WAN VLAN --set-mac             set IF_WAN VLAN MAC (ether) address to router's MAC address
-  --vlan-id VLAN_ID     set IF_WAN VLAN ID (default is 0)
+  --set-mac             set IF_WAN VLAN MAC (ether) address to router's MAC address --vlan-id VLAN_ID     set IF_WAN VLAN ID (default is 0)

 process management:
-  --daemon              fork into background and attempt to run forever until
-                        killed; implies --syslog
-  --pidfile PIDFILE     record pid to PIDFILE
+  --daemon              fork into background and attempt to run forever until killed; implies --syslog --pidfile PIDFILE     record pid to PIDFILE
   --syslog              log to syslog instead of stderr --run-as USER[:GROUP]
-                        switch to USER[:GROUP] after opening sockets;
-                        incompatible with --daemon
+                        switch to USER[:GROUP] after opening sockets; incompatible with --daemon

 debugging:
-  --promiscuous         place interfaces into promiscuous mode instead of
-                        multicast
-  --debug               enable debug-level logging --debug-packets       print packets in hex format to assist with debugging;
+  --promiscuous         place interfaces into promiscuous mode instead of multicast --debug               enable debug-level logging --debug-packets       print packets in hex format to assist with debugging; implies --debug
-                        implies --debug
 ```